-Numerous instances of workers that are not complying with the hand washing policy.
+• Numerous instances of workers that are not complying with the hand washing policy.

-Majority or systematic failure of workers to comply with hand washing policies.
+• Majority of or systematic failure of workers to comply with hand washing policies.

-2.20.02: Are workers' fingernails clean, short and if gloves are not used, free of nail polish?
+5.05.02: Are workers' fingernails clean, short and free of nail polish?

-Total compliance (5 points): Fingernails can harbor dirt and debris and can be a source of cross contamination; therefore nails should be clean and short to reduce the risk of cross contamination.
-False nails should not be worn even when gloves are worn.
+Total compliance (5 points): Fingernails can harbor dirt and debris and can be a source of cross contamination.
+Therefore, nails should be clean and short to reduce the risk of cross contamination.
+Fingernail polish and false nails should not be worn, even when gloves are worn.
 Use of fingernail brushes might assist in nail cleaning, however care should be taken to ensure that these brushes are kept clean and regularly replaced or they might they become a cross contamination vector.